 If the shade feels hard and you could see a plastic lining inside of it then you know the shade is a hardback shade.
 This is the easiest way to be able to tell a hardback shade from a softback shade.

-Here are some reasons why people will choose a hardback shade over a softback shade.
+Some reasons why people will choose a hardback shade over a softback shade.

 - Versatile – Hardback shades are very versatile, meaning that they will fit into most kinds of home decor and interiors.
 This versatility is one reason why in the last 10 years, hardback shades have continued to gain in popularity.